-From a statutory perspective, one of the key pieces of legislation is the South African Companies Act, 2008, as amended, which commenced in 2011 (the "Companies Act").
-Amongst other things, the Companies Act prescribes (i) shareholder approval for the disposal by a target of a greater part or all of its assets or business, (ii) provides for the acquisition of minority shareholdings when an offeror acquires 90% of the shares in the target (a "Squeeze Out"), (iii) regulates schemes of arrangement (a statutory procedure commonly used to implement acquisitions, although primarily in the context of public deals, and only used in the context of private deals if there are a large number of shareholders involved); (iv) appraisal rights for dissenting minority shareholders to schemes of arrangement, mergers and sales of business (if all or a majority of the business is sold) and (v) provides for a statutory merger procedure where two corporate entities amalgamate into one.
+From a statutory perspective, one of the key pieces of legislation is the South African Companies Act, 2008, as amended, which commenced in 2011 (the Companies Act).
+Amongst other things, the Companies Act prescribes (1) shareholder approval for the disposal by a target of a greater part or all of its assets or business, (2) appraisal rights for dissenting minority shareholders to mergers and sales of business (if all or a majority of the business is sold) and (3) provides for a statutory merger procedure where two corporate entities amalgamate into one.
+A draft of the Companies Amendment Bill, 2021 (Companies Amendment Bill), being the first major amendment to the Companies Act, was published on 1 October 2021.
+The amendments proposed by the current draft are not expected to materially impact private M&A transactions but may result in some technical and procedural clarifications.

-South African mergers and acquisitions are also governed by the Takeover Regulations, which are contained within the body of the Companies Act.
-Although the Takeover Regulations apply primarily in the case of public transactions, they also apply to private transactions where there has been a transfer of 10% or more of the shares in the private company (other than between related parties) within the last 24 months.
-The Takeover Regulations apply to so-called "affected transactions", which includes, among others, those which involve a disposal of the whole or substantially the whole of the business of the company, a merger, a scheme of arrangement, or a transaction which results in a person acquiring 35% or more of the voting rights in a company.
-Amongst other things, the Takeover Regulations impose strict timetables on transactions; they impose restrictions on frustrating actions and dealing in securities before, during and after the offer period; they introduce independent expert and independent board requirements; and they require a person acquiring 35% or more of the voting rights in a company to make a mandatory bid for the remaining shares in the company.
-An affected transaction may not be implemented by a regulated company unless the Takeover Regulation Panel (the "Panel") has issued a compliance certificate, or granted an exemption, in respect of the transaction.
+South African M&A is also governed by the Takeover Regulations, which are contained within the body of the Companies Act.
+Although the Takeover Regulations apply primarily to public transactions, they also apply to private transactions where there has been a transfer of 10 per cent or more of the shares in the private company (other than between related parties) within the last 24 months.
+However, one of the amendments under the Companies Amendment Bill proposes to replace this trigger.
+If enacted, private companies will instead be caught by the Takeover Regulations if that company (1) has 10 or more shareholders with a direct or indirect shareholding in the company; and (2) meets or exceeds the financial threshold of annual turnover or asset value, to be determined by the Minister of Trade, Industry and Competition in general or in relation to specific industries.
+The Takeover Regulations apply to so-called 'affected transactions', which include, amongst others, those which involve a disposal of the whole or substantially the whole of the business of the company or a merger.
+An affected transaction may not be implemented by a regulated company unless the Takeover Regulation Panel (the Panel) has issued a compliance certificate, or granted an exemption, in respect of the transaction.

-The Listings Requirements of the JSE Limited (the "Listings Requirements") will also apply if the offeror's or target's shares are listed on the Johannesburg Stock Exchange, which is the main licensed exchange in South Africa for the listing of equity and debt securities (the "JSE").
+The Listings Requirements of JSE Ltd will also apply if either the seller and/or the purchaser are listed on the Johannesburg Stock Exchange, which is the main licensed exchange in South Africa for the listing of equity and debt securities (the JSE).
+If the purchaser and/or seller are listed on the JSE, shareholder approvals and/or announcements may be required for acquisitions or disposals above a certain size.